flare-foundation/songbird-state-connector-protocol/specs/scProtocol/FAQ.md

 ## What is the State Connector protocol?

 The State Connector protocol is a request-response-based protocol that supports providing data and facts from external blockchains and other data sources in a trustless and decentralised manner.
-It runs on all Flare Networks (Songbird, Flare, Coston, and Coston2) and is managed by the [State Connector contract](/specs/scProtocol/state-connector-contract.md).
+It runs on all Songbird Network (and Coston) and is managed by the [State Connector contract](/specs/scProtocol/state-connector-contract.md).

 ## Why would I need the State Connector protocol?

 One example is that you can implement a smart contract on Songbird, which acts upon the proof that someone made a specified payment on the Bitcoin network.
 For example, someone can pay on the Bitcoin blockchain to buy a NFT on Songbird.
-Once the payment is made, the State Connector protocol can be used to prove the payment to the NFT smart contract on the Flare Network, which would than automatically mint the NFT.
+Once the payment is made, the State Connector protocol can be used to prove the payment to the NFT smart contract on the Songbird Network, which would than automatically mint the NFT.

 Another example would be that you require a specific payment in XRPL up to a certain timestamp to release collateral on Songbird.
 The State Connector protocol can be used to prove that the payment was made by the due date and the collateral can be released, or it can be used to prove that the payment was not carried out by the due date and the proof can be used to liquidate the collateral.